Phone / WhatsApp :+86 15868721920

 Direct Answer:

-You must know the maximum pressure and temperature your system will face.
+You must know the maximum design pressure and maximum design temperature your system will face, including credible upsets (thermal excursions, pressure surges, start-up transients).

 Tip: